anushirahatti/Bank-Marketing-Analysis/README.md

 ### Data Understanding :
 Marketing of bank products is the aggregate function absorbed at providing facility to satisfy customer’s monetary needs and wants, more than the rivalry keeping in view the organizational objectives.
-Banking is a personalized service oriented industry and hence should provide services which satisfy the customers’ needs.
+Banking is a personalized service oriented industry and hence should provide services which satisfy the customers needs.
 The marketing tactic includes forestalling, classifying, responding and satisfying the customers’ needs and wants effectually, professionally, and beneficially.
 It can be said that the presence of the bank has miniature value without the presence of the customer.
 The main role of the bank is not only to attain and win more and more customers but also to preserve them through operative customer facility.
 Marketing as associated to banking is to explain a suitable promise to a customer through a variety of products and services and also to confirm operative distribution through satisfaction.
 The actual contentment delivered to a customer relay on how the customer is cooperated with.
 It goes on to prominence that every employee from the highest executive to the most junior employee of the bank should be concerned with marketing.

 The dataset is related with direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.